 But ships such as Navigator of the Seas definitely live up!

 As far as entertainment goes, on-board activities have evolved to suit passenger preferences.
 In 1912, Titanic passengers could entertain themselves with Turkish Baths, libraries, cafes, smoking rooms and piano recitals.

 Today, onboard entertainment has been taken into the 21st century.
 On-board Royal Caribbean’s Quantum-class ships, passengers can find thrilling activities such as a RipCord by iFLY skydiving simulator, FlowRider surf machine, ice skating rink, rock climbing wall and bumper car track.
 Celebrity treats its passengers to indulgent Canyon Ranch SpaClub facilities, Royal Caribbean puts on Broadway-style musicals and Norwegian has won countless industry entertainment awards for enlisting performances such as the Blue Man Group.

 Take an Even Closer Look at Cruise Ships Advancements

-If you’ve been wowed by the developments in modern day cruising, why not check out some of the incredible deals on offer from Cruise 1st or talk to our team today on 1300-857-345?
-Whether you want to experience the next generation technology of Quantum of the Seas of embark on an intimate journey on-board Silversea’s 296 passenger Silver Cloud, Cruise 1st boast budget friendly deals from all of modern-day cruising’s leading lines.
+If you’ve been wowed by the developments in modern-day cruising, why not check out some of the incredible deals on offer from Cruise 1st or talk to our team today on 1300-857-345?
+Whether you want to experience the next-generation technology of Quantum of the Seas of embarking on an intimate journey on-board Silversea’s 296 passenger Silver Cloud, Cruise1st boasts budget-friendly deals from all of modern-day cruising’s leading lines.

 Images sourced via Wikimedia Commons and Royal Caribbean Press Center.
 Credit: Wikipedia and Royal Caribbean.